 Creature comforts.
 That’s the term that the car companies used to describe the little touches that make a car fun to drive.
 While this may seem mindless advertising drivel to some, the way cars design their man-machine interfaces can make all the difference for the driver’s comfort and safety.
 Aristotle To Digital examines two such designs – one done right and the other wrong – and speculates on the thoughts that passed through the mind of the designer.

 Constraints in dynamical systems are both interesting and complicated and applicable to a wide variety of situations.
-This month Under The Hood finishes its multi-part exploration of generalized coordinates the resulting relationship between energy and the Hamiltonian.
-This month’s column shows explicit examples for those cases when the energy and the $$h$$ function are looks at the theoretical basis for handling constraints within the Lagrange method of mechanics.
+This month Under The Hood develops the general theory of clasifying and handling constraints using principles of virtual work and Lagrange multipliers.